 ||Create Render Node|| > VRay section > 2D Textures > VRay Dirt

-Occluded color – Specifies the color that is returned by the texture for occluded areas (areas where a surface's ambient lighting is limited or blocked).
+Occluded color – Specifies the color that will be returned by the texture for occluded areas (areas where a surface's ambient lighting is limited or blocked).
 A texture map may be used for this parameter.

-Unoccluded color – Specifies the color that is returned by the texture for unoccluded areas (areas where a surface is fully exposed to ambient light).
+Unoccluded color – Specifies the color that will be returned by the texture for unoccluded areas (areas where a surface is fully exposed to ambient light).
 A texture map may be used for this parameter.

 Radius – Determines the amount of area (in scene units) where the VRayDirt effect is produced.
 A texture can be used to control the radius.
 For more information, see the Radius example below.

 Distribution – Forces the rays to gather closer to the surface normal.
 This results in the dirt area narrowing closer to the contact edges.
 For ambient occlusion, set this parameter to 1.0 to get distribution similar to the ambient lighting on a diffuse surface.
 For more information, see the Distribution Parameter example below.

 Falloff – Controls the speed of the transition between occluded and unoccluded areas.
 For more information, see the Falloff example below.